weijie-tan3/trino-mcp/README.md

 1. **Server Configuration**: Configure your Trino cluster with OAuth2 authentication
 2. **Client Connection**: The Trino Python client handles the OAuth2 flow automatically
 3. **Token Management**: Tokens are managed by the client library - no manual JWT handling required

-For basic username/password authentication, simply set `TRINO_PASSWORD` in your environment.

 **Note**: OAuth2 support in the Trino Python client requires implementing a redirect handler.
 This server provides the foundation for OAuth2 integration.
 For production use with OAuth2, you may need to extend the configuration to implement your specific OAuth2 flow based on your identity provider.